▶️ LISTEN TO THIS ARTICLE

 The Selection Problem

-Choosing the right tool from a large catalog is the single hardest step in the lifecycle.
-Research confirms what practitioners already know: as the number of available tools grows, accuracy on selection drops.
+Choosing the right tool from a large catalog is often the hardest step in the lifecycle.
+Research and practitioner reports point in the same direction: as the number of available tools grows, selection can become less reliable.

-Toolformer was one of the earliest approaches, using self-supervised learning where models teach themselves when and how to call tools from a handful of demonstrations.
+Toolformer was one of the earliest approaches, fine-tuning models to decide when and how to call tools by embedding API documentation directly in the training data.
 The limitation is the context window.
 Stuffing 200 tool descriptions into a prompt doesn't scale, and even if it fits, the model's attention over that many options degrades.

 Gorilla, from UC Berkeley, took a different approach: fine-tuning LLaMA specifically on API call generation, using a retriever to pull relevant API documentation at inference time.
 Gorilla surpassed GPT-4 on API call accuracy in its initial benchmarks, but the model was specialized.
-It couldn't do anything else well.
+That result should not be read as general capability superiority outside the evaluated API-calling setting.

 The current generation of solutions splits into two camps.
 Retrieval-based approaches like AnyTool treat tool selection as an information retrieval problem, searching for the right tool at runtime.
 Graph-based approaches like AutoTool treat it as a prediction problem, using historical patterns to anticipate the next tool.
 Both reduce inference costs.
 Neither solves the cold-start problem, where an agent encounters a tool it has never used before and must reason from the documentation alone.

-This cold-start scenario is exactly what benchmarks measure and production systems actually face.
-When your agent hits an unfamiliar API, it's back to reading the schema and hoping.
+This cold-start scenario is one thing benchmarks try to measure and production systems often face.
+When your agent hits an unfamiliar API, it is back to reading the schema and reasoning from examples.

 Failure Modes That Kill Production Systems

-Four failure patterns dominate production tool use, and they're more stubborn than the benchmarks suggest.
+Four failure patterns show up repeatedly in production tool use, and they can be more stubborn than benchmarks suggest.

 Parameter hallucination is the most common.
 The model generates arguments that look structurally valid but contain invented values.
 A date field gets 2025-13-45.
 A user ID gets a plausible-looking but nonexistent string.
 An enum field gets a value that isn't in the allowed set.
 The JSON parses.
 The API rejects it.
 Or worse, the API accepts it and returns wrong data silently.

 Tool hallucination means the model calls a tool that doesn't exist.
 It invents a function name based on what it thinks should be available.
-This happens more often when the model has seen similar tools in training data but the current environment offers a different set.
-Research on internal representations published in January 2026 found that hallucinated tool calls show distinct patterns in last-layer representations, enough to build a classifier that detects fabricated calls before they execute.
+This can happen more often when the model has seen similar tools in training data but the current environment offers a different set.
+Research on internal representations published in January 2026 found that hallucinated tool calls show distinct patterns in the model's late-layer activations, which the authors interpret as evidence that the model may have signals of fabrication before proceeding.

 Interaction collapse is the failure mode explored in detail in When Your Agent Stops Using Tools.
-Models trained with reinforcement learning gradually abandon tool use and substitute internal reasoning, simulating what a tool would return instead of calling it.
+Models trained with reinforcement learning can gradually abandon tool use and substitute internal reasoning, simulating what a tool would return instead of calling it.
 The model reasons about the calculator instead of using it.
-The outputs look reasonable.
-They're wrong at rates that matter.
+The outputs can look reasonable while being wrong often enough to matter.

 Cascading failure occurs in multi-step chains when an error in step two corrupts steps three through five.
 The model doesn't recognize that a tool returned an error or returned partial data, and builds subsequent tool calls on a broken foundation.
 FutureAGI's analysis of production tool chains found that agents often begin with correct reasoning and valid tool selections but degrade mid-execution, with many failures traced to malformed JSON output, loss of structure, or the model forgetting earlier decisions.